Premiere Pro Timeline Shifts (or First Frame) After Moving Project or Relinking Footage

 Click on "Save Corrected Premiere Project" to save your corrected project.

 The method we're going to describe for you worked for one of our BRAW Studio customer.

 of your footage after moving it.
-If it could all be contained in one global folder it would be best (even if you have subfolder, at least the folder structure would be the same from this global folder).
+If it could all be contained in one global folder, that would be best (even if you have subfolder, at least the folder structure would be the same from this global folder).

 So now you're ready to fix your project using our manual method :

-.gzand extract what's inside with 7zip or Keka (see preparations)
+Suffix your Premiere Pro project with .gz and extract what's inside with 7zip or Keka (see preparations)

-.prprojso that Premiere Pro will be able to open it
+Suffix the file you get with .prproj so that Premiere Pro will be able to open it

 On steps 4 and 5 you should get a confirmation by your text editor has replaced elements in your file.
 If it didn't something is wrong !
 If you got it wrong at some step you should always start again from step 1. and never modify your original project.

 Some users reported to us they replaced step 4 and 5 with a simple Search and Replace, replacing their PREVIOUS_PATH with their NEXT_PATH.
-This can work on some projects, but we cannot guarantee it works 100% all the time.
-If you change directly all paths you might change other places in your project, leading to a corrupted or unusable Premiere Pro project and you might discover this too late.
+This can work on some projects, but we cannot guarantee it works 100% of the time.
+If you change all paths directly you might change other places in your project, leading to a corrupted or unusable Premiere Pro project and you might discover this too late.

 We assure you this method works if followed properly, good luck !